 “But if you love those who love you, what credit is that to you?
 For even sinners love those who love them.”

-So, because Christ stated that we should love even those whom we regard as our enemies, we should love everyone, and our love should be genuine, not superficial.
-But how can we genuinely love people we don’t like, including our enemies?
+So, the Bible makes it clear that we should love even those whom we regard as our enemies and our love should be genuine, not superficial.
+But how can we genuinely love people we do not like, especially our enemies?

 On pages 29-30 of his previously cited booklet, Bill Bright states,